 2. NIST traceable calibration

-NIST stands for National Institute of Standards and Technology which is mainly maintained by USA.
+NIST stands for National Institute of Standards and Technology which is mainly maintained by the USA.
 We have customers especially in food and pharma segments who want to have their instruments calibrated with NIST traceability.
 In such cases, we provide calibration services through our associate company Cryopak, USA.
 Should you have any other special requirements, please do let us know.

 3. DAC Certification & DAC Approved laboratories